 Countries develop and implement National Action Plans with respect to sustainable access to effective antibiotics, that are inclusive of civil society, local community views and based on situational analyses.
 Learn more about National Action Plans on Antimicrobial Resistance and the challenges and opportunities of implementing those in countries.

 To tackle the spread of antibiotic resistance, high-level attention and commitments by countries must be translated into action at national and local level.

-The process of develop, revise and implement comprehensive and cross-sectional national action plans can be overwhelming but ReAct has resources to help.
-Guidance on how to develop the various components of national action plans is provided in the ReAct Toolbox.
+The process to develop, revise and implement comprehensive and cross-sectional national action plans can be overwhelming, but ReAct has resources to help.
+Guidance and tools to assist the work are collected in the ReAct Toolbox.

 Edith Gavor is a member of the National Platform on Antimicrobial Resistance that has been tasked to develop the national action plan for Ghana.
 A draft policy is now ready and she hopes to be able to launch it and start implementing it in the coming year.

 “If we were to begin the process now, I would definitely start with visiting the ReAct Toolbox”.

 Lourdes Jarquin is part of the Technical Committee responsible for developing the national action plan on antimicrobial resistance in El Salvador.
 Click here to get her five best pieces of advice on how to get started.